 The bad news: there will be no Longines FEI Jumping Nations Cup™ of Canada at Thunderbird Show Park this year.

-The good news: no international riders will be subjected to this 2021?
+The good news: no international riders will be subjected to these shenanigans in 2021?

 The CSIO5* Longines FEI Jumping Nations Cup™ of Canada—aka, the historic event that surprises and delights riders and spectators in equal measure—has been cancelled for 2021.